 Voluntary Correction Program (VCP) – General Description

-The VCP is one of three programs for correcting errors that together are called the Employee Plans Compliance Resolution System (EPCRS).
+The VCP is one of three correction programs you can use to correct errors under the Employee Plans Compliance Resolution System (EPCRS).
 The other two EPRCS programs are the

 Why use VCP?

-Correction through the VCP preserves the plan’s tax-favored status.
+Correcting your plan mistakes through VCP preserves the plan’s tax-favored status.
 Retirement plans that are not tax-favored or “qualified” have significant costs that directly affect the plan, its participants and your business.
-The effects of having a nonqualified retirement plan are discussed in Tax Consequences of Plan Disqualification.
+See Tax Consequences of Plan Disqualification for the effects of having a nonqualified retirement plan.

-A tax-favored retirement plan (401(k) or other qualified plan, 403(b), SEP or SIMPLE IRA) will generally lose its tax-favored status if “failures” occur, meaning that the plan sponsor does not take certain actions, which include the following:
+A tax-favored retirement plan (401(k) or other qualified plan, 403(b), SEP or SIMPLE IRA) generally loses its tax-favored status if “failures” occur.
+Examples of failures are situations where the plan sponsor fails to take certain actions, which include:

-- Following the terms of the plan document while operating the plan, and
+- Following the terms of the plan document while operating the plan.

-- Following the requirements of federal tax laws while operating the plan.
+- Complying with federal tax law requirements while operating the plan.

 VCP helps by allowing you to:

-- Obtain a written agreement, called a compliance statement, showing that we have approved your proposed correction method,
+- Obtain a written agreement, called a compliance statement, showing that the IRS approved your proposed correction method.

-- Bring your plan back into compliance with federal tax law,
+- Bring your retirement plan back into compliance with federal tax law.

-- Avoid unfavorable tax consequences that would normally result from the disclosed failures (provided that you timely complete all corrective actions described in the compliance statement),
+- Avoid unfavorable tax consequences that would normally result from the disclosed failures (provided that you complete all corrective actions described in the compliance statement by the stated deadlines).

-- Avoid paying the larger audit compliance fees or audit closing agreement sanctions that would apply if the failures are corrected after being discovered in an IRS audit or review of a determination letter application, and
+- Avoid paying the larger closing agreement sanctions that would apply if an IRS audit or determination letter application review discovers the failures.

-- Request relief from certain federal income or excise taxes associated with some plan errors.
+- Request relief from certain federal income or excise taxes associated with certain plan errors.

-Compared to the Self-Correction Program (SCP), reasons for using VCP include:
+Compared to the Self-Correction Program (SCP), reasons to use VCP include:

-- Sponsors may prefer the comfort of a written IRS approval even for failures that are eligible for SCP, and
+- Sponsors may prefer a written IRS approval even to correct failures that are eligible for SCP.

-- Certain federal income and excise tax relief is available under VCP that is not available under the SCP.
+- Certain federal income and excise tax relief is available under VCP but not under the SCP.